 HR COVID-19 Updates

-From Monday 21st September, the HR service will be fully operational following a hybrid model of working.
+The HR service is fully operational by following a hybrid model of working from home and on campus.
 All queries should be directed as normal to the relevant HR contact.
 If you are unsure who to contact please refer to the following HR contact details or email email@example.com.

 Should you wish to meet on campus with a member of the HR Team, this can be pre-arranged by appointment and the meeting will take place in an appropriate well ventilated room that accommodates the required social distance.